fhamborg/news-please/README.md

 # getthenews

 getthenews is a news crawler developed by the Information Science group at the University of Konstanz.
 It crawls for a given root URL all subpages that are news articles.
-This way you can easily download articles from any news website such as zeit.de.
+From these it automatically extracts information such headline, content, and main image.
+This way it enables effective download and extraction of articles from news websites.

 ## [Further information](https://bitbucket.org/sciplore/ccolon_newscrawler/wiki/Home)